HL7/vulcan-udp-ig/input/pagecontent/03-best-practice.md

 1. **Stakeholder Engagement**: Involve stakeholders early and maintain communication.
 2. **Use Case Prioritization**: Focus on the most critical pain points that a digital protocol can address in your situations
 3. **Technical Readiness**: Explore infrastructure needs, conduct exploratory work in available community     environments (i.e., GitHub) until ready to come out.
 Plan for integrations.
-4. **Regulatory Compliance**: Familiarize yourself with relevant standards and guidelines (e.g., ICH M11, TransCelerate, CDISC, HL7, Vulcan) as well as any regional requirements.
+4. **Regulatory Compliance**: Understand regulatory needs, particularly regional requirements, in the context of relevant standards and/or guidelines (e.g. from ICH M11, TransCelerate, CDISC, HL7, Vulcan).
 5. **Training  and Support**: Provide education and support systems.
 6. **Data  Management**: Centralize protocol elements and automate tasks.
 7. **Performance Metrics**:  Monitor and improve protocol performance.